ssvlabs/ssv/docs/specs/NETWORKING.md

 ### High Availability

-HA for an ssv node is not trivial - as it participats in a decentralized p2p network, running multiple instances can cause conflicts in signatures.
+HA for an ssv node is not trivial - as it participats in a decentralized p2p network, running multiple instances might cause ambiguity and conflicts in signatures.

 Ideas: